Ham and Cheese Sliders on Hawaiian Rolls

 4. Before baking, you MUST let the sliders sit for 5 to 10 minutes at room temperature.
 This gives the butter mixture time to soak into the bread and flavor it.

-5. Then, bake the sliders in the preheated oven until the cheese is melted and serve!
+5. Then, cover the dish with foil, and bake the sliders in the preheated oven until the cheese is melted.
+Remove the foil in the last few minutes of baking, and enjoy warm!

 Recipe FAQs

-Technically yes, but with sliders recipes like this I recommend enjoying them fresh from the oven.
+Technically, yes, but with sliders recipes like this, I recommend enjoying them fresh from the oven.
 However, if your options are to toss the sliders or try freezing them, I say freeze them.
-I imagine you’d want to reheat them from frozen in a hot oven.
-You may wish to brush a little more of the butter mixture on top if they start to look at all dry.

 What to Serve with Ham and Cheese Sliders